The Last Supper (Leonardo): Damage and restorations

 A first restoration was attempted in 1726 by Michelangelo Bellotti, who filled in missing sections with oil paint then varnished the whole mural.
 This repair did not last well and another restoration was attempted in 1770 by an otherwise unknown artist named Giuseppe Mazza.
 Mazza stripped off Bellotti's work then largely repainted the painting; he had redone all but three faces when he was halted due to public outrage.
 In 1796, French revolutionary anti-clerical troops used the refectory as an armory and stable; they threw stones at the painting and climbed ladders to scratch out the Apostles' eyes.
 Goethe wrote that in 1800, the room was flooded with two feet of water after a heavy rainstorm.
-The refectory was used as a prison; it is not known if any of the prisoners may have damaged the painting.
+Later, the refectory was used as a prison; although it is not known if any of the prisoners may have damaged the painting.
 In 1821, Stefano Barezzi, an expert in removing whole frescoes from their walls intact, was called in to remove the painting to a safer location; he badly damaged the center section before realizing that Leonardo's work was not a fresco.
 Barezzi then attempted to reattach damaged sections with glue.
 From 1901 to 1908, Luigi Cavenaghi first completed a careful study of the structure of the painting, then began cleaning it.
 In 1924, Oreste Silvestri did further cleaning, and stabilised some parts with stucco.

 A protective structure (right) was built in front of Leonardo's fresco.
 This photo shows the bombing damage in 1943.

 During World War II, on 15 August 1943, the refectory was struck by Allied bombing; protective sandbagging prevented the painting from being struck by bomb splinters, but it may have been damaged by the vibration.
 Between 1946 and 1954, Mauro Pellicioli undertook a clean-and-stabilise restoration, which Brera director Fernanda Wittgens was involved in.
 Pellicioli reattached paint to the wall using a clear shellac, making it relatively darker and more colorful, and removed some of the overpainting.
 However, as of 1972, the repainting done in various restorations had made the heads of saints Peter, Andrew, and James differ significantly from the original design.